probcomp/Venturecxx/doc/error-reporting.md

   functions.
 [There is a hack for this in place wrt the inference prelude.]

-- The sivm is likely to leak sugar_dict entries in non-persistent inference trace mode, if I start recording desugarings of infer instructions.
+- The sivm is likely to leak syntax_dict entries in non-persistent inference trace mode, if I start recording desugarings of infer instructions.